John-Hatton/TradeDemo/README.md

 ITask: This interface could be used for any task that needs to be completed in the game, such as gathering resources, building structures, and completing quests.

+---

+## Testing

+For the first time in an Unreal Project, I've decided to incorporate Unit tests into my development.
+This project is a rather complicated one, and I'm hoping to spend quite a lot of time adjusting these base classes, so extending them to my blueprint classes, once I get to that stage, will be a walk in the park.
+To aid in this process, I've written some basic Unit Tests.
+The goal is to write new tests, before implementing any functionality.
+The tests should fail.
+In fact, as of posting this pull request, there are tests that are failing.
+We want this, so that we can go in later, and implement the missing functionality.
+Eventually, I plan to incorporate a Github action, which will run all the tests, and report back.
+After which, I would then incorporate a Build status indicator, but one thing at a time here.

+Please see the test cases in the test folder, and try to come up with your own tests in the future.
+This models the Unreal Engine guide on writing test cases.

+---